What is the full form of VPN?

 The full form of VPN is Virtual Private Network.

 It is a service that helps you stay private online.
 It establishes a secure and encrypted connection between a device and the internet.
 This encrypted connection between the device and the network assures safely data transmission.

 VPN क्या है ;- वर्चुअल प्राइवेट नेटवर्क, जिसे आमतौर पर वीपीएन के नाम से भी जाना जाता है यह एक ऐसी नेटवर्क तकनीक है जो आपके असुरक्षित नेटवर्क को सुरक्षित करता है। इतना ही नहीं वीपीएन की सहायता से यूजर अपनी पहचान और लोकेशन को छुपाने में मदद करता है। वीपीएन की इन सबी खुबियों की वजह से आप की प्राइवेसी सिक्योर रहती है और आप का डेटा हैक नहीं हो पाता !!

 In this, a virtual connection is made instead of a dedicated connection i.e. leased line that permits the user for conducting work remotely.

-Data Transmits in VPN through tunneling.
+Data Transmits in VPN through tunnelling.
 Before transmitting any packet, it is first encapsulated into a new packet by integrating a header.
 That header contains entire routing information due to which it traverses data through a public network before reaching its destination.

 This packet contains a non-routable IP address, which can be sent Globally IP address inside the packet.
-VPN provides a virtual IP address apart from unique IP address.
+VPN provides a virtual IP address apart from a unique IP address.